thomasX/webstart2getdown-maven-plugin/README.md

-# Getdown Maven Plugin
+# webstart2wetdown Maven Plugin

-this plugin creates a complete getdown stub
+this plugin creates a complete getdown stub based on a webstart(generated with webstart-maven-plugin) ... see the example1 on

 requested pom properties: